florianjs/Digital-Currency/README.md

 # PLEASE NOTE

-This version is an early version of the final Web App.
+This is an early version of the final Web App.

 ## Digital-Currency